Frequently asked questions

 A fair wage

 Summer of Tech is a paid work experience programme.
-We recommend you pay your interns at least Living Wage (which is $20.55/hour from Septemeber 2018), but if your industry/business can only afford the NZ minimum wage, then you may have students willing to join you.
+We recommend you pay your interns at least Living Wage (which is $21.15/hour from mid-2019), but if your industry/business can only afford the NZ minimum wage, then you may have students willing to join you.
 Tech is a highly skilled industry, students have loans and other commitments, and SoT is all about welcoming and valuing newbies into the Tech industry.
 For more background on why you should pay your interns, check out this blog post.

 Can you help us hire graduates?